honojs/vite-plugins/packages/bun/README.md

 # @hono/bun

-`@hono/bun` is a Vite plugin to build your Hono application for Cloudflare Pages.
+`@hono/bun` is a Vite plugin to build your Hono application for Bun.

 ## Usage